serafeimgr/pythonic-atom/README.md

 # pythonic-atom
-A collection of packages &amp; settings in order to make the most of Github's [Atom][12] Text Editor while writing python.
+A meta-package collection of packages &amp; settings in order to make the most of Github's [Atom][12] Text Editor while writing python.

 ----------

 Before installing any atom package mentioned below you need to run `pip install -r requirements.txt` to install the necessary python packages.